Civil Unrest/Looting Registration Guidance Documents Q&A

 Fourth, you must transfer any schedule II controlled substances to the warehouse using a DEA Form 222 or the equivalent electronic order form, unless the warehouse is exempt from the requirement of DEA registration because, as just explained, your controlled substances will be returned to you at your original registered location after temporary storage at the warehouse.
 See 21 CFR 1305.03(a).
 Regardless of whether you are required to use DEA Form 222, however, your records must reflect the movement of the controlled substances to and (if they are returned to you) from the warehouse.

-If the option of temporary warehouse storage is allowed by state and local law, DEA recommends you contact your local field office regarding further logistics of utilizing a warehouse to store controlled substances on a temporary basis.
+If the option of temporary warehouse storage is allowed by state and local law, DEA recommends you contact your local DEA Field Office regarding further logistics of utilizing a warehouse to store controlled substances on a temporary basis.
 EO-DEA161, June 7, 2020

 Question: My pharmacy was looted during the riots and controlled substances and/or scheduled listed chemical products (SLCPs) were stolen or destroyed.
 How long do I have to report a theft or loss to DEA?

-Controlled Substances: 21 CFR §1301.76(b) requires that a registrant notify their DEA Division Office, in writing, within one business day of discovery of such theft or loss of controlled substances.
+Controlled Substances: 21 CFR 1301.76(b) requires that a registrant notify their DEA Division Office, in writing, within one business day of discovery of such theft or loss of controlled substances.
 A registrant can meet the "in writing" requirement by sending an email to the below listed DEA point of contact for your state.
-The registrant must also complete and submit a DEA Form 106 either online or by sending the form to the local field office.
+The registrant must also complete and submit a DEA Form 106 either online or by sending the form to the local DEA Field Office.
 Registrants are encouraged to perform an accounting to determine the quantities of controlled substances lost or stolen and make the necessary report on a DEA Form 106 as soon as practicable.

 Below is a listed of each states DEA point of contact for theft or losses during the civil unrest: